sage-code/maj/case.md

 time and storage space both are expensive. it is true that text do not take much space, but maybe in the future AI will learn how to produce text. in this case, the repository knowledge will grow exponential. improving efficiency should be always a goal.

-Maj will have executable _script_ capability.
-This is a _smarter text_ that ca do logical reasoning and can be _executed_ by a Maj interpretor.
-By doing this, you can describe an algorithm.
-So a Maj _text_ can be a running program.
+Maj is a descriptive language. a Maj interpretor can read _Maj text_ and do computations to calculate values in tables using functions similar to a spreadsheet. you can describe input/output forms, data tables and algorithms.

 it is time to stop talking and start making.